 How to Assemble the Salad

-This is another build salad.
-No mixing or tossing please so as to keep the Brussels sprouts intact.
+This is another build rather than toss salad.
+No mixing or tossing, please, to keep the Brussels sprouts intact.
 They are quite fragile after the roasting process.

 Drizzle half the dressing on top.

-Place the rest of the micro salad on top, followed by the Brussels sprouts and seeds.
+Place the rest of the microgreens on top, followed by the Brussels sprouts and seeds.
 Drizzle the rest of the dressing over salad and serve immediately.

 This has got to be the best Brussels sprout recipe both in taste and presentation.
-The nutty and bitter flavours of the Brussel sprouts is softened by the roasting process and complemented by a hint of heat and aromatics from the spicy pepitas.
-This is quite a sophisticated salad recipe, perfect for those special occasions.
+The nutty and bitter flavours of the Brussel sprouts are softened by the roasting process and complemented by a hint of heat and aromatics from the spicy pepitas.

 - 10 purple Brussels sprouts, small